factorhouse/kpow-streams-spring-kafka-example/README.md

 Integrated [Confluent Order Service](https://github.com/confluentinc/streaming-ops/tree/main/apps/microservices-orders/orders-service) Spring Kafka example application with the [kPow Streams Agent](https://github.com/operatr-io/kpow-streams-agent).

-Run this project with the original instructions below, we have integrated the kPow Agent.
+Run this project with the instructions below, we have integrated the kPow Agent.
 You will see log-lines like:

 ```
 kPow: sent [370] streams metrics for application.id OrdersService